 Title: DM created metadata table of supporting information for each transcriptome annotation

-Station lat and lon values retrieved from the 'Methods & Sampling' section of the submission tool.
-They were then converted to decimal degrees with 4 digit precision.
+Station lat and lon values from the 'Methods & Sampling' section of the submission were converted to decimal degrees with 6 digit precision.

-A column TSA_project_accession was included to join the metadata table with the annotated transcriptome files later in processing, and is removed in the final metadata table.
+A column named TSA_project_accession, with project accession numbers but without the version extension, was included to join the metadata table with the annotated transcriptome files later in processing, and it is removed in the final metadata table.

-From the National Center for Biotechnology Information (NCBI), various accession numbers, titles, and urls were located for each annotated transcriptome file.
+From the National Center for Biotechnology Information (NCBI), various accession numbers and titles were added for each annotated transcriptome file.

 Table columns: